Tuplanolla/dez/notes.md

 For example, we would have `bin_op_is_assoc :> IsAssoc bin_op` and `bin_op_assoc : forall x y z : A, x + (y + z) = (x + y) + z`.

+### Scopes

+Should probably say something about overloading notations here.
+Also, using `Import` and `Local Open Scope` for standard library scopes.

 ### Class Duality

 When defining things in `Offers`,